ansys/pre-commit-hooks/doc/source/contribute/index.rst

 Contribute
 ==========

-How to contribute to the Ansys Pre-Commit Hooks repository.
+Learn how to contribute to the Ansys Pre-Commit Hooks repository.

 .. grid:: 3